Abratexz/Library-System/README.md

 To run project this you also must have node js in your pc.
 You can either use node cmd or visual code in terminal cd at Our Library-system and cd into app then npm start or npx nodemon

-NOTED that Your must have db_library of sql database and In index.js there will be newPath variable that you need to change into ur own path Ex.
-D://Library-System/app/public/images/books/
+NOTED that Your must have db_library of sql database